Question

 Answer

-The metrics Agent replies and Public comments both relate to how different actors add comments to a ticket.
-These two metrics have many differences including that they are in two different datasets.
+The metrics Agent replies and Public comments both describe how people add comments to a ticket.
+They differ in several ways, and they live in different datasets.

 Public comments